columna1/OOPAS/README.md

 ## How to use

 Get [luajit](http://luajit.org/).
 You can just download and extract the binary somewhere
+The easiest way to install would probably be [luarocks](https://luarocks.org/)
+Install luasocket (for timing, comment those lines out if you don't want to install socket)

 compile custom [lua-lzma](https://github.com/columna1/lua-lzma) source and place it into the project directory
 *you may have to edit the make file